anoma/nspec/docs/arch/resource_machine/data_structures.juvix.md

 The `Hash` trait provides a standardized interface for hashing operations within the RM.
-It implies `FixedSize` as we will always assume that's present when using an `Hash` instance.
+It implies `FixedSize` as we will always assume that's present when using a `Hash` instance.

 ```juvix
 trait